The Warriors (Yurick novel): Plot summary

 Hinton, Dewey, and Junior finally arrive in Coney Island just before daybreak.
 After a brief moment of celebration, Hinton, all riled up with anger and the sense of victory, impulsively calls out a rumble against the Lords, the rival gang to the Dominators.
 Rushing to the Lords' regular hangout, Hinton calls them out.
 They don't respond and Hinton celebrates this victory by drawing a huge mural on the hangout wall, insulting the Lords and celebrating the Dominators.

 The trio then venture back to the local candy store where the Dominators' debs have been waiting.
 Learning from the girls that Papa Arnold had made it back hours earlier, Hinton regretfully tells the girlfriends of Hector, Lunkface, and Bimbo that they didn't make it back and Dewey and Junior walk off with their girlfriends.

 Hinton, not having a girlfriend, goes home.
 There his mother, Minnie, is in the midst of sex with her boyfriend, Norbert.
 Hinton tends to the baby who was being neglected, then has a futile talk with his junkie older half-brother Alonso about life in general and the future.
-Hinton then crawls out onto the fire escape and falls asleep with his thumb in his mouth.
+Hinton then crawls out onto the fire escape and falls asleep.